 Sep 14, 2018 in Viewpoint

-Systems like Mapiq can provide employees with a more comfort.
+Smart offices can provide employees with a more comfort.
 However, they also spark the privacy debate.
 Employees have doubts and fears when it comes to ‘tracking systems’ on the work floor.
+So let's clear up some myths.

 "Now my boss will always know when I left the office"